emcleary/portfolio/README.md

 **Optimization**

-This is an example test script from my research project, implementing the Ensemble Kalman Inversion algorithm for optimizing noisy data.
+This is an example test script from my research project, implementing the Ensemble Kalman Inversion algorithm for optimizing model parameters given noisy data.

 **Asynchrony Tolerant Schemes**